- Where individual interests drive learning.

 - Where developing meaningful relationships and resolving conflicts are part of the curriculum.

 - Where students are treated with respect.

-Sudbury model schools depend on self-paced, self-initiated deep learning.
-It is the kind of learning that doesn’t depend on bells or limits, but stretches across the day or even the academic year, and ultimately, across students’ lifetimes.
-There need not be an arbitrary end to the challenge, but instead students can see how one challenge leads to the next.
-Thus the natural inquiry associated with Sudbury schools situates problems in context, in history, and in geography.
-It enables deep understanding, critical thinking, questioning, and ultimately, significant learning.
+At Eugene Sudbury School, learning is self-paced, self-initiated, and meaningful.
+It is the kind of learning that doesn’t depend on bells or limits, but stretches across the day, the year, and ultimately, across students’ lifetimes.
+Each challenge leads to the next, and natural inquiry situates problems in context, in history, and in geography.
+It enables deep understanding, critical thinking, questioning, and significant learning.
 There are four key components to a democratic education: freedom, democracy, responsibility, and equality.

-There are as many successful adult paths as there are curious children.
-We value all children’s paths.
-We respect and value all disciplines and learning endeavors.
-We offer a space for nontraditional pursuits as well as traditionally academic ones to exist alongside one another.
-We place a strong emphasis on self-evaluation, so we do not grade students but offer support when needed.
+Sports, academics, hobbies, art, service, or invention, we value all children’s paths.
+We respect all disciplines and learning endeavors.
+We offer a space for nontraditional pursuits to exist alongside traditionally academic endeavors.
+Self-evaluation is at the core of learning, therefore, we do not grade students but offer support when needed.